 Hey folks!
 Transparency Disclosure- Some of the links in this article are affiliate links.
 That means I’ll receive a small commission if you decide to click on it and buy something.
 Don’t worry, it doesn’t cost you anything extra!

 In Honor of Women’s History Month this year, I decided to start a new mini-series: Awesome Women Paving Their Own Way.
-We’re going to talk about women who lived their dreams, women who achieved financial independence, and just all-around bad ass women.
-Some will be contemporary women, and some may be historical women – but the thing that they will have in common is that they were awesome and did their own thing.
+We’re going to talk about women who lived their dreams, women who achieved financial independence, and just all-around badass women.
+Some will be contemporary women, and some may be historical women – but they will have in common that they were fantastic and did their own thing.
 Today, that woman is Sue Hendrickson.

 Have you heard of here?
-I hadn’t, until very recently, which is actually incredibly sad.
-You see, her namesake is one of Chicago’s biggest tourist attractions.
-A pride and joy of the city, that came to us in the early 2000s.
+I hadn’t, until very recently, which is incredibly sad.
+You see, her namesake is one of Chicago’s biggest tourist attractions, pride and joy of the city that came to us in the early 2000s.
 And trust me, if you lived in Chicago, it was (and still is!) a huge deal.
-So why didn’t I know that there was an awesome woman behind it?
+So why didn’t I know that there was a remarkable woman behind it?

 Of course, I’m talking about the Field Museum of Natural History’s pride and joy, Sue.
 She’s one of the largest and most complete Tyrannosaurus Rex fossils ever discovered.
 And Sue Hendrickson is the woman who discovered her.

 Sue Hendrickson is my new hero.
 She embraced passion fire before it was cool (is it even cool yet?).
-Instead of completing high school, she moved to Florida and became a professional diver.
-Although at first, she was mostly diving for aquariums, she knew how to network.
+Instead of completing high school, Hendrickson moved to Florida and became a professional diver.
+Although she mainly was diving for aquariums at first, she knew how to network.
 Her friends included salvage divers, and she was invited to participate in that type of work as well.
-Hendrickson’s diving ability allowed her the opportunity to explore old shipwrecks, and search them for artifacts.
+Hendrickson’s diving ability allowed her to explore old shipwrecks and search them for artifacts.

 It was in South Dakota that the iconic T-Rex fossil was discovered.
-It was late summer, 1990.
-The team had just completed the discovery of an Edmontosaurus specimen, and was getting ready to call it a day.
+It was late summer 1990.
+The team had just completed the discovery of an Edmontosaurus specimen and was getting ready to call it a day.
 Unfortunately (or fortunately, depending on how you want to look at it), the truck got a flat tire.
-While most of the group was working to get this fixed, Hendrickson decided to explore some nearby cliffs which the team hadn’t gotten to yet.
+While most of the group was working on getting this fixed, Hendrickson decided to explore some nearby cliffs, which the team hadn’t reached to yet.

 Hendrickson discovered some small pieces of bone as she walked along the cliff.
 Looking up, she noticed larger bones coming out of the side.
 She collected the small bones and brought them back to camp where Peter Larson, the president of the Black Hills Institute, identified them as Tyrannosaurus.
 The team then started their excavation work.

 Sue was the largest and most complete T. rex fossil discovered at the time.
-Once she was fully excavated, her bones were put up for auction, and the Field Museum of Natural History in Chicago put up the winning bid of 7.6 million dollars – the highest amount ever paid for a dinosaur fossil.
+Once she was fully excavated, her bones were put up for auction.
+The Field Museum of Natural History in Chicago put up the winning bid of 7.6 million dollars – the highest amount ever paid for a dinosaur fossil.

 Why Sue Hendrickson is So Awesome

 I admire her because she completely bucked convention and did whatever she wanted.
-Although she eventually went back to get her GED, she quit high school to go be a diver.
-Now, I do think education is important, and I don’t exactly encourage the younger generations to do the same, but think about how much courage and passion it took for her to do that.
-How passionate is she about diving and paleontology that she just went after it, and achieved such amazing things, without even having a background in it?
+Although she eventually went back to get her GED, she quit high school to be a diver.
+Now, I think education is essential, and I don’t encourage the younger generations to do the same, but think about how much courage and passion it took for her to do that.
+How passionate is she about diving and paleontology that she just went after it and achieved such amazing things without even having a background in it?

 Why Sue Hendrickson’s Story Makes Me Sad

-Let’s take a look at when Hendrickson was discovering Sue.
-The nineties were the time when kids were being told that the only path forward in life was through a college education.
+Let’s take a look at when Hendrickson discovered Sue.
+The nineties were when kids were being told that the only path forward in life was through a college education.
 Get yourself saddled with thousands of dollars of debt – that’s the only way forward.
-You may be in debt the rest of your life and never be able to truly pursue your passions, but at least you will have a decent paying job.
-I don’t know if that attitude is better or worse now, but I do know that it’s incredibly difficult to get a job in any type of science field without a degree.
-Gone are the days where we can be passionate explorers and live a life full of discovery.
+You may be in debt the rest of your life and never be able to truly pursue your passions, but at least you will have a decent-paying job.
+I don’t know if that attitude is better or worse now, but I do know that it’s challenging to get a job in any science field without a degree.
+Gone are the days when we could be passionate explorers and live a life full of discovery.
 Instead, we are trapped in debt and miserable jobs.

 It Doesn’t Have to Be That Way

 I know I got myself stuck.
-I’m the one who adopted 6 pets that make mobility difficult.
-No one signed any of the debt for me, I did that to myself.
+I’m the one who adopted six pets that make mobility difficult.
+No one signed any of the debt for me; I did that to myself.
 But, I think it’s important to realize that maybe these things can still be done.
-Maybe we still can be passionate explorers.
+Perhaps we can still be passionate explorers.
 But first, we need to take care of ourselves and our families.
-That’s where Passion Fire comes in, an that’s why Sue Hendrickson’s story really resonated with me.
-Maybe there still is opportunity out there, for those who are willing to buck convention and go after it.
+That’s where Passion Fire comes in, and that’s why Sue Hendrickson’s story resonated with me.
+Maybe there is still opportunity out there for those willing to buck convention and go after it.

 What Awesome Woman is Your Hero?